| HELEN ALVARE

 OR JUST RELIGIOUS DELUSION?

-I came across an article recently republished in The Alaska Standard http://thealaskastandard.com/?q=content/fathers-or-out that I almost ignored, thinking at first that it was just another ill-informed essay by yet another reporter without a clue... and then noticed that it was written by law professor Helen Alvare.
+I came across an article recently republished in The Alaska Standard http://thealaskastandard.com/?q=content/fathers-or-out that I almost ignored, thinking at first that it was just another ill-informed essay by yet another reporter without a clue... and then noticed that it was written by a law professor, Helen Alvare.
 Oh.
 My.
 Gosh.
 This is a law professor.
-Law school is supposed to cultivate the ability to think, and here is an article, "Fathers: in or out", written by a family law professor that misrepresents the research, and contains one illogical or naive or just specious bit of nonsense after another, strung together as if it's a balanced, and well-thought-through essay.
-Actually, the beginning isn't too bad; that makes the conclusions even worse.
+Law school is supposed to cultivate the ability to think, and here is an article, "Fathers: in or out", written by a family law professor that not only misrepresents the research, but contains one illogical assertion or specious bit of nonsense after another, strung together as if it's a balanced, and well-thought-through essay.
+Horrifying.
 Here's the deconstruct.
-Prof. Alvare's text is in purple; liznotes are in black.
-Fathers:
+Prof. Alvare's text is in blue; liznotes are in black.

 a straw man".
 Incorporating the assumption that there are "generous payments for lone-mother-households